lasso-js/lasso/README.md

 For the ultimate in usability, a taglib is provided for Marko (and Dust) to automatically optimize a page _and_ inject the required HTML markup to include the optimized JavaScript and CSS bundles.

-If you are using [Marko](https://github.com/raptorjs/marko) or [Dust](https://github.com/linkedin/dustjs) you can utilize the available taglib for the Optimizer to easily optimize page dependencies and embed them into your page.
+If you are using [Marko](https://github.com/raptorjs/marko) or [Dust](https://github.com/linkedin/dustjs) you can utilize the available taglib for Lasso.js to easily optimize page dependencies and embed them into your page.

-### Using the Optimizer Taglib with Marko
+### Using Lasso.js Taglib with Marko

 1. `npm install lasso --save`
 2. `npm install marko --save`